INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Volta Inc. (VLTA) Investors and Encourages Investors to Contact the Firm Before May 31, 2022

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Volta Inc. (“Volta” or the “Company”) (NYSE: VLTA) securities from August 2, 2021 through March 28, 2022, inclusive (the “Class Period”).
+NEW YORK, April 14, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of those who acquired Volta Inc. (“Volta” or the “Company”) (: VLTA) securities from August 2, 2021 through March 28, 2022, inclusive (the “Class Period”).
 Investors have until May 31, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On August 26, 2021, Volta Industries, Inc., a private entity, and Tortoise Acquisition Corp.
 II, a special purpose acquisition company (SPAC), completed a business combination pursuant to which the combined entity was named Volta Inc.